DarkslayerHaos/ruvyrias/README.md

     }
 });

-// Runs when a Lavalink Node is successfully connected. client.ruvyrias.on('nodeConnect', node => {
+client.ruvyrias.on('nodeConnect', node => {
     console.log(`[+] Node ${node.options.name} connected.`)
 });

-// Runs when a new track starts playing in the music player. client.ruvyrias.on('trackStart', (player, track) => {
+client.ruvyrias.on('trackStart', (player, track) => {
     const channel = client.channels.cache.get(player.textChannel);

     channel.send(`🎶 Now playing: \`${track.info.title}\` by \`${track.info.author}\`.`);
 });

-// Runs when the music playlist reaches the end and the music player leaves the voice channel. client.ruvyrias.on('queueEnd', player => {
+client.ruvyrias.on('queueEnd', player => {
     player.stop();